akurniawan/pytorch-sentiment-analysis/README.md

 ## Dataset

 You can download the raw data from [1].
 It contains 1,578,627 classified tweets, each row is classified as 1 for positive sentiment and 0 for negative sentiment.
-Kudos to [2] for providing the link to the data!
+Kudos to [2] for providing the link to the data!.
+However, the data provided by [1] have 4 columns, while on this code we only need the text and the sentiment only, you can convert the data first by grabbing the first and the last columns before feeding into the algorithm.
-For the alternative, you can also download the data from [4], this contains the same number of data as the original, but I have already cleaned it up a bit
+For the alternative, you can also download the data from [4], this contains the same number of data as the original, but I have already cleaned it up a bit and you can run the code without any further modification.

 ## Reference
 [1] http://thinknook.com/wp-content/uploads/2012/09/Sentiment-Analysis-Dataset.zip <br />